 He quickly brought back his usual cheer.
 “Heh, no reason.
 I was just thinking.”

 “About what?”
 I said, prodding him further.
 “The Treeks?
 Do you have a problem with my plan?”
 I started breathing heavy.
 My nerves got to me as we approached a possible run-in with the Beastfolk search party.
 It put me on edge.
 But still, who was he to say anything about my ideas?

 “What are these things?”
 Lolan asked, stooping down to get a closer look.

 “You feel it, don’t you?” said Zef, looking at me.

-"Can you use it?" asked Lolan.
+Lolan backed up at my warning.
+“Can you use it?”

 “I don’t know.
-I’m afraid to," I said.
+I’m afraid to.”